-32 County Log # MONT21PS-017 Project Name Montclair: Senior Transport - Golde Iontclair: Senior Transport - Golden Express Services Target Area City of Montclair Goals Supported Address Public Service Needs of Low-Income and Special Needs Populations Needs Addressed Increase the Capacity of Public Services for Low- Income and Special Needs Populations Funding Prior Year: \$0 Total: \$16,113 Description Expanding Public Service - Provision of a small bus and driver by the City of Montclair to supply transportat services for senior citizens.
+32 County Log # MONT21PS-017 Project Name Montclair: Senior Transport - Golden Express Services Target Area City of Montclair Goals Supported Address Public Service Needs of Low IS Needs Addressed Increase the Capacity of Public Services for Low- Income and Special Needs Populations Funding Prior Year: \$0 Total: \$16,113 Description Expanding Public Service - Provision of a small bus and driver by the City of Montclair to supply transposervices for senior citizens.
 The total project budget is \$16,113.
-The City of Montclair will use \$15,000 for project implementation and \$1,113 for Activity Delivery Costs incurred by San Bernardino County.
-Target Date 6/30/2022 Estimate the number and type of families that will benefit from the proposed activities Location Description 5111 Benito Ave., Montclair, CA 91763 Planned Activities Transportation Services Contingency Funding is subject to change based of n final HUD allocation.
+The City of Montclair will use \$15,000 project implementation and \$1,113 for Activity Delivery Costs incurred by San Bernardino County.
+Target Date 6/30/2022 Estimate the number and type of families that will benefit from the proposed activities Location Description 5111 Benito Ave., Montclair, CA 91763 Planned Activities Transportation Services Contingency Funding is subject to change based on final HUD allocation.

-County Log # MONT21PS-018 Project Name Montclair: Graffiti Abatement Target Area City of Montclair City of Montclair Goals Supported Address Public Service Needs of Lo w-Income and Special Needs Populations S Needs Addressed Increase the Capacity of Public Serv rices for Low- Income and Special Needs Populations Funding Prior Year: \$0 Current Year: FY 2021-22: \$32,293 Total: \$32,293 Description Expanding Public Service - Graffiti abatement will be performed by the City of Montclair crews withing the City's low income target areas.
-Graffiti will be generally abated by painting, power washing or sandblasting, but other techniques may be used.
-Graffiti abatement will enhance the neighborhoods to 18,290 residents of Montclair 10,785 of which are of low-and moderate-income.
+3 County Log # County Log # MONT21PS-018 Project Name Montclair: Graffiti Abatement Montclair: Graffiti Abatement Target Area City of Montclair City of Montclair Goals Supported Address Public Service Needs of Lov Needs Addressed Increase the Capacity of Public Services for Low- Income and Special Needs Populations Funding Prior Year: \$0 Current Year: FY 2021-22: \$32,293 Total: \$32,293 Description Expanding Public Service - Graffiti abatement will be performed by the City of Montclair crews with City's low income target areas.
+Graffiti will be generally abated by painting, power washing or sandble other techniques may be used.
+Graffiti abatement will enhance the neighborhoods to 18,290 residents Montclair 10,785 of which are of low-and moderate-income.
 The total project budget is \$32,293.
-The City of Montclair will use \$30,062 for project implementation and \$2,231 for Activity Delivery Costs incurred by San Bernardino County.
-Target Date 6/30/2022 Estimate the number and type of families that will benefit from the proposed activities 18,290 people 5111 Benito Ave.; Montclair, CA 91763 Graffiti abatement Location Description Planned Activities Contingency Funding is subject to change based of on final HUD allocation.
+The Montclair will use \$30,062 for project implementation and \$2,231 for Activity Delivery Costs incurred Bernardino County.
+Target Date 6/30/2022 Estimate the number and type of families that will benefit from the proposed activities Location Description 5111 Benito Ave.; Montclair, CA 91763 Planned Activities Graffiti abatement Contingency Funding is subject to change based or n final HUD allocation.

-34 County Log # NEED21PS-051 Project Name Needles: Dial-A-Ride Transportation Needles: Dial-A-Ride Transportation Services Target Area City of Needles Goals Supported Address Public Service Needs of Lo w-Income and Special Needs Population ons Needs Addressed Increase the Capacity of Public Serv ds Populations Funding Prior Year: \$0 Current Year: FY 2021-22: \$8,486 Total: \$8,486 Description persons with disabilities.
-The total pr n by the City of Needles of transportate roject budget is \$8,486.
-The City of New Delivery Costs incurred by San Bern Needles will use \$7,900 for project Target Date 6/30/2022 Estimate the number and type of families that will benefit from the proposed activities 185 people Location Description tion Description 817 Third Street, Needles, CA 92363 Planned Activities Senior transportation Contingency Funding is subject to change based on final HUD allocation.
+34 County Log # NEED21PS-051 Project Name Needles: Dial-A-Ride Transportation Needles: Dial-A-Ride Transportation Services Target Area City of Needles Goals Supported Address Public Service Needs of Low-Income and Special Needs Populations Needs Addressed Increase the Capacity of Public Serv ds Populations Funding Prior Year: Current Year: FY 2021-22: Total: \$0 \$8,486 \$8,486 Description Expanding Public Service - Provision persons with disabilities.
+The total primplementation and \$586 for Activity eedles will use \$7,900 for project Target Date 6/30/2022 Estimate the number and type of families that will benefit from the proposed activities 185 people Location Description 817 Third Street, Needles, CA 92363 Planned Activities Senior transportation Contingency Funding is subject to change based of n final HUD allocation.